The-Nazara-Project/Nazara/README.md

 #mark_connected = true
 #wireless_lans = [50, 60]
 #vrf = 1
-# Custom fields specific to this interface
+# Custom fields specific for this interface
 #[nwi.custom_fields]
+# ...
 ```

 *Please note that this section is still a work in progress and all information is subject to change.*